 Why does this fund only support organizations with annual budgets of $2.5 million or less?

 The Foundation recognizes that the grants we have to give are relatively small.
 Therefore, we want to award them to relatively small organizations and/or programs where they have the potential to make an outsized impact.

 Why is the foundation only funding organizations in Maryland, New Mexico, New York, Virginia, and Washington, DC and will the grant program expand to other states in the future?

 The foundation has staff and/or board presence in all of these states, which we feel is important in building strong grantee relationships.
 At this time, we are focusing the grant program in states where we have a board and/or staff presence.
 That may change in the future.

 Why does the Foundation use external grant reviewers?

 The Foundation’s experience with inviting community members to join our board and staff in grant review is that it brings different perspectives, expertise, and experience to our review process.
 Grant decisions are therefore better informed, and we and our guest reviewers learn from each other and strengthen our relationships.

 When will the Foundation issue an RFP for the second round of Equitable Justice Fund Grants?

-This is still to be determined, but anyone who applies to this grant round will be informed when a new RFP will be issued.
-If you are not applying for a grant in this term and would like to be included in that announcement, please inform Amanda O’Meara at 703-276-7500 ext.
-10 or email@example.com.
+This is still to be determined, but anyone who applied to the 2018-2020 grant round will be informed when a new RFP will be issued.
+If you did not apply for a grant in this term and would like to be included in that announcement, please inform Amanda O’Meara at email@example.com.